-Ensuring that the proliferation of data, and efforts at open government and open data actually meet the needs of ordinary people, and effectively contribute to transparency and accountability rather than just flooding the internet with data for which there is no demand, and which does not make a different in people's lives.
+Open access to scientific information in all parts of the world, especially in least developed countries.

-Protection and reinforcement of human rights, particularly privacy, freedom of expression and freedom of association, in a rapidly changing context, ensuring equal respect for and enforcement of human rights online and offline.
+Ensuring that the proliferation of data, and efforts at open government and open data actually meet the needs of ordinary people, and effectively contribute to transparency, good governance and accountability rather than just flooding the internet with data for which there is no demand, and which does not make a difference to people's lives.

 Environmental sustainability, and harmful outcomes of the massive increases we will see in ICT production and consumption.
 This ranges from energy consumption, to sourcing of conflict minerals for the production cycle, to disposing to massive ICT waste, unless there are is a substantial shift in the approach to hardware design to be more sustainable (e.g. with devices that last longer and are upgradable) this challenge is likely to escalate.